software-assignments-spring2022/git-workflow-practice-helenyxd/README.md

 ## What is it?

-GameDev.net is a website for game developers and people who are otherwise interested in news surrounding game development to view blogs, forums, news, and even careers conveniently in the same space.
-Additionally, the website also offers a place for people to show off their projects and access tutorials, streamlining the process of both learning how to develop their own projects, and also market and test them.
+[GameDev.net](gamedev.net) is a website for game developers and people who are otherwise interested in news surrounding game development to view blogs, forums, news, and even careers conveniently in the same space.
+Additionally, the website also offers a place for people to show off their projects and access tutorials, streamlining the procesSs of both learning how to develop their own projects, and also market and test them.

 ## Why is it interesting?